emagnier/romcal/cli/README.md

 # Romcal CLI

-A command-line interface for calculating Catholic liturgical dates and generating liturgical calendars.
+A CLI for calculating Catholic liturgical dates and generating calendars.

 ## Quick Start